Teenage canvasser for Warnock shot in Georgia

-A canvasser for Sen. Raphael Warnock has been injured after being shot in Savannah, Georgia on Thursday evening.
+A canvasser for Sen. Raphael Warnock (D-Ga.) has been injured after being shot in Savannah, Georgia, on Thursday evening.

-The teen was struck in the leg and transported to Memorial Medical Center for non-life threatening injuries.
+The teen was struck in the leg and transported to Memorial Medical Center to be treated for nonlife-threatening injuries.

 Police have identified 42-year-old Jimmy Paiz as the shooting suspect.